 Small Change opens with the gorgeous ‘Tom Traubert’s Blues’, with its “Waltzing Matilda” chorus, and elliptical lyrics (“You can ask any sailor and the keys from the jailer/And the old men in wheelchairs know”).
 Waits almost raps an advertising jingle over drums and bass in ‘Step Right Up’: “3 for a dollar/We got a year end clearance”, while on the title track Waits is only accompanied by Lew Tabackin’s saxophone.
 These are the exceptions rather than the rule, and for fans of Waits’ piano balladry there’s still plenty of conventional material; the melancholic ‘Invitation To The Blues’, and the downtrodden suitor of ‘I Can’t Wait To Get Off Work’.

-This is arguably the last record of Waits’ early, piano-based phase – his next few albums would try to diversify with varying amounts of success, before Waits completely reinvented himself with 1983’s Swordfishtrombones.
+Small Change is the last record of Waits’ early, piano-based phase – his next few albums would try to diversify his approach with varying amounts of success.

 After a solid start to his career, Tom Waits went through a shaky phase in the late 1970s and early 1980s, when he’d seemingly lost direction.
 Foreign Affairs is a scattershot album; ranging from a Bette Midler duet to a lengthy orchestrated epic, none of which are particularly memorable, and some of which are unusually gimmicky.
 It was intended to capture the feel of a film noir, and does so successfully, but it’s a second tier batch of songs.